The Price of Silence

 He drove south through the night, fretting about why his contact hadn’t picked up.
-He needed to hole up somewhere and needed an address.
-Going back to his rented room in Vancouver was not an option.
-They’d be waiting for him there.
+He needed somewhere to hole up for a time.
+Going back to his rented room in Vancouver was not an option: they’d be waiting for him there.

 Excerpt from Chapter 2

-Amy enjoyed the twenty-minute brisk walk to her apartment.
+Amy enjoyed the brisk, twenty-minute walk back to her apartment.
 The rain had stopped.
 A few stars were visible in the night sky.
 It looked like a promising start for her mini vacation.

-Weeks earlier, Amy’s cousin Willa had asked her to come along with her and six of her friends on a kayaking trip in Bowron Lake Provincial Park, about eight hundred kilometers northeast of Vancouver.
+Weeks earlier, Amy’s cousin Willa had asked her to come along with six of her friends on a kayaking trip in Bowron Lake Provincial Park, about eight hundred kilometres northeast of Vancouver.
 “We’ll be moving across several interconnecting lakes and rivers that go in a circuit inside the park,” she said.
 “I hear the scenery is stunning, and we’ll see plenty of wildlife.”

 “Thanks, Willa, but I don’t think so,” Amy had said.
 “I have enough drama in my life.
-Being around rapids, bears and cougars doesn’t sound like my idea of getting away from it all.”
+Exposing myself to rapids, bears, and cougars doesn’t sound like my idea of getting away from it all.”

 But Willa wouldn’t take no for an answer.
-She knew about Amy’s break-up with her fiancé and could tell she was going through a hard time.
+She knew about Amy’s break-up with her fiancé four months ago and could tell she was going through a hard time.
 She trotted out scenic pictures and glowing articles.
 Finally, Amy had agreed.

 Excerpt from Chapter 3

 He’d first met Ken Ross, a member of a Vancouver drug gang, at a nightclub.
-He’d approached him and asked what it would take to become a member.
-Ken told him he had a better proposition.
-They arranged to meet at a waterfront warehouse the following night.
-There, he learned that Ken was skimming from the Vancouver gang, but now needed help from an outsider.
+They’d hit it off, and a few weeks later Ken had a business proposition for him.
+They met at a waterfront warehouse the following night.
+There, he learned that Ken was skimming from his gang but now needed help from an outsider to funnel the money.
 They reached an agreement and started their skimming operation.